DFW1N/DFW1N-OSINT/README.md

 ## Description:

 Conduct background checks on employees or find a missing person that will assist the government finding people.
-My goal of this repository is to provide information or ideas to assist in your Open Source Intelligence Gathering or Investigation on your target.
+The goal of this repository is to provide information or ideas to assist in your OSINT investigation on your target.
 This repository will provide you with many ideas and information to conduct a thorough search.

-Reminder this list is still currently being developed and build on Open Source Intelligence Gathering tools to scrape the Internet and Deep Web for information this list was designed to assist cyber professionals/Ethical hackers for the upcoming The AustCyber Canberra Innovation Node that partnered with the Australian Federal Police, the `National `Missing Persons Coordination Centre and Trace Labs to conduct a missing person event.
-The purpose of this the list is designed to ensure it is easier to find Open Source Intelligence on Australians that have gone missing the purpose is to reduce the scope this list can be used for many other purposes as well not only Open Source Intelligence.
+A reminder that this list is still currently being developed and is built on OSINT gathering tools to scrape the clear web and deep web for information.
+This list was designed to assist cyber professionals and ethical hackers for the AustCyber Canberra Innovation Node that partnered with the Australian Federal Police, the `National `Missing Persons Coordination Centre, and Trace Labs to conduct a missing persons event.
+The purpose of this list is to ensure it is easier to find OSINT on Australians that have gone missing.
+This list can also be used for many other purposes beyond OSINT.

-### Australias Largest Open Source Intelligence Repository
+### Australia's Largest Open Source Intelligence Repository

 ## [↑](#contents) Credits